mehtadome/Programming-Projects/README.md

 XCode Playground is a basic compiler for practicing that presents itself as a good compromise software for storing code of many different languages.

-I also use XCode Playground to store all my code from different projects.
+I also use XCode Playground to store most of my code from different projects.